 Option 1: Dry Heat Cooking Methods

 These methods involve exposing raw food to direct heat like baking, grilling, broiling, and roasting.
 Other times, fats and oils are used to transfer heat to the food.
 Common examples of this are pan-frying, searing, sautéing, and deep-frying.
 Most of the time, people opt for this method to achieve a crispy or caramelized exterior.
-These methods are ideal to use for fast-cooking white meat.
-Here are some chicken recipes that you can make using these methods:
+These methods are ideal use for fast-cooking white meat.

 - Check the internal temperature of the meat to see if it's cooked.
 Your meat thermometer must read 165 degrees F.